ForestAdmin/agent-nodejs/docs/agent-customization/search.md

 Two search modes are supported: normal and extended.

-- All searchs start by being a "normal search".
+- All searches start by being a "normal search".
 - If the result the user is looking for is not found, it is possible to trigger an extended search from the user interface.

 ![Extended search call to action](../assets/search-bar-extended.png)